Clear Island Waters

 AreaSearch analysis reveals Clear Island Waters significantly outperforming the majority of regions assessed nationwide

-Clear Island Waters has an educated workforce with strong professional services representation.
-Its unemployment rate was 2.1% in September 2025, below Rest of Qld's 4.1%.
+Clear Island Waters has a highly educated workforce with significant representation in professional services.
+The unemployment rate was 2.1% as of September 2025, which is lower than the Rest of Qld's rate of 4.1%.
+There was an estimated employment growth of 2.1% over the past year.

-Employment opportunities locally may be limited, as indicated by Census data.
-In the 12 months prior to September 2025, employment increased by 2.1%, labour force by 2.0%, reducing unemployment by 0.1 percentage points.
-By comparison, Rest of Qld had employment growth of 1.7% and unemployment rose by 0.3 percentage points.
-State-level data as of 25-Nov-25 shows Queensland's employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industries.
-Applying these projections to Clear Island Waters' employment mix suggests local employment should increase by 7.0% over five years and 14.3% over ten years, though this is a simple weighting extrapolation for illustrative purposes only.
+The area shows strong specialization in professional & technical services with an employment share of 1.9 times the regional level.
+However, agriculture, forestry & fishing employs only 0.2% of local workers, which is below Rest of Qld's rate of 4.5%.
+Employment opportunities locally appear limited as indicated by the count of Census working population versus resident population.
+In the 12-month period ending in September 2025, employment increased by 2.1%, while labour force increased by 2.0%, causing a fall in unemployment rate by 0.1 percentage points.
+By comparison, Rest of Qld recorded employment growth of 1.7%, labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Clear Island Waters' employment mix suggests local employment should increase by 7.0% over five years and 14.3% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment